Basics

 What Is Oxytocin?
 The Love Hormone, Explained

-Oxytocin is famous for making us feel good around other people.
+Oxytocin a hormone famous for making us feel good around other people.

 It’s known for its involvement in feelings like empathy, trust, and the tend-and-befriend response, and for rewarding us with feelings of well-being for maintaining positive social connections.